Home

 The federal census of 1880 shows that Springer resided with his parents in West Newton, Westmoreland County, PA, where he labored as a coal miner.

 According to a family memoir, Springer invented a gate "to be used in the mines, that would open and close, as the loaded coal cars was pulled into and out of the slope mines, with mule teams."
-His patent application, filed on March 14, 1895, when he was living at Minden Mines, Barton County, MO.
+That patent application, was filed on March 14, 1895, when he was living at Minden Mines, Barton County, MO.
 In his introduction, he wrote:

 My invention relates to mine-doors, and more particularly to doors which open both toward and from the operator.
 The object of my invention is to produce mine-doors which are normally held closed by a yielding pressure, so that while currents of air are successfully intercepted, cut off, or confined to their proper sphere, yet at the same time the doors will be closed automatically after the passage of a car or after the force of an explosion is spent, and will also open independently of each other.
-A further object is to produce doors of the character referred to, which are simple, strong, durable and inexpensive of construction
+A further object is to produce doors of the character referred to, which are simple, strong, durable and inexpensive of construction.

 Springer's patent for a mine-door, filed on March 14, 1895, and approved on Christmas Eve 1895, when he was living in Minden Mines.
 Click for the full text of the U.S. Patent Office's approved summary.

-Springer worked as a coal inspector in Baker Township in 1900.
 When the federal census was taken in 1920, the Minerds made their home in Lincoln Township, Crawford County.
 Springer and their sons all were listed as coal mine laborers.
-By 1924, they had moved to Howard, Elk County, KS.
-A rare old postcard photograph view of the Main Street of Howard is seen here, postmarked 1906.

-Copyright © 2000, 2002-2008 Mark A. Miner
+Copyright © 2000, 2002-2008, 2010, 2018 Mark A. Miner